kul-sudo/eportal/README.md

 - [living bodies of other types](#bodies)
 - [dead](#death) bodies (crosses)

-When a body reaches food, it disappears, which means it's been eaten by the body.
+When the body reaches food, the food disappears, which means it's been eaten by the body.
 The body gets [energy](#energy) from it.

 ### Energy
 The body gets energy by eating food: